 What is Collection in Java?

-A Collection in Java is a framework providing an architecture to store and manage a group of objects.
-It includes interfaces (List, Set, Queue, Map) and classes (ArrayList, HashSet, LinkedList, etc.) for efficient data handling.
+A Collection in Java is a framework that provides an architecture to store and manage a group of objects.
+It includes interfaces (List, Set, Queue, Map) and classes (ArrayList, HashSet, LinkedList, etc.) for efficient data handling and manipulation.

 import java.util.ArrayList;